 “Then consider it part of my duty as your older brother, Pipsqueak.”

-We’re only a month apart, but even during the most critical times, he never fails to remind me how he’s older, thus somehow wiser.
+We’re only a month apart, yet even during the most critical times, he never fails to remind me how he’s older, thus somehow wiser.
 He forgets we’ve been together since infancy—since the moment Mom adopted me—but at this point, there’s no use arguing with him.
 I need his help.

 Out of frustration, I rip my glove off and feel the dandelion seeds blow between my fingers.
-A cold, dry breeze comes from the east, no foul smell or taste apparent.
-My ability of sixth sense isn’t picking up anything unusual either, except the faint ting of demons nearby.
+The wind comes from the east, no foul smell or tastes apparent.
+I’m not picking up anything unusual either, except the wolf demons nearby.

-But this breeze, it’s not great for bullets.
+But this wind, it’s not great for bullets.

 Lightning crashes mere yards away, sending vibrations up my arms in trembles.
-My other hand grips the rusted edge tighter and let myself be engulfed by the beauty of nature’s destruction.
-It’s wanting to rip apart at long last and be swallowed back into the dirt.
+I grip the sniper rifle and let myself be engulfed by the beauty of nature’s destruction.
+It’s begging to be ripped apart at long last and be swallowed back into the Earth.
 Just like this entire metropolitan city behind me.

 What remains of this once thriving metropolitan have now crumbled into ruins and become relics of our scarred history.
-Skyscrapers are stacked like fallen blocks off a tumble tower, with new trees and ivory sprouting from their metal.
+Skyscrapers are stacked like fallen blocks off a tumble tower, with new trees and ivory sprouting from their carcasses.
 It stretches on for miles into the horizon towards what used to be the Pacific Ocean.

 I can see and feel it from here, the pink tinted barrier of the wall we’re never allowed to approach, the mayhem that caused all this destruction.
 It keeps out the water and wildlife and those of us left on Earth forever.
 The giant crater is a heavy reminder of how much we’ve lost in order to grow.
 It’s amazing the human race survived.

 I get into position.
-Cocked and loaded, the sniper rifles ready to go, with one finger to my ear and the other stretched out by the trigger.
+Cocked and loaded, the sniper rifle ready to go, with one finger to my ear and the other stretched out by the trigger.
 My right eye focuses through the scope at a wolf demon.
-It’s hair spikes up, prowling towards us.
+Its hair spikes up, prowling towards us.
 “I’m ready whenever you are.”